Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Migrate/HOL step-by-step - Azure Stack Migrate.md

     ![Create storage account blade fields are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image114.png "Create storage account blade")

-3. After the storage account has completed provisioning, open the storage account by selecting **Storage accounts** in the left navigation, and then select the storage account name.
+3. After the storage account has completed provisioning, open the storage account by selecting **Go to resource**.

 4. On the **Storage** account blade, scroll down and select **Access keys** on the left under **Settings**.